harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 {% highlight haskell %}
 :{
--- There are lots of Map-related methods; a qualified import avoids naming -- clashes, and means we can look things up using `M.lookup` rather than -- simply `lookup`.
+-- There are lots of Map-related methods; a qualified import avoids naming -- clashes, and means we can look things up using M.lookup rather than -- simply lookup.
 -- Ignore the 'Strict' for now - laziness/strictness is a large and separate topic. import qualified Data.Map.Strict as M
 :}